-Key message 1: There is a need for built-in crisis provisions to ensure programme resilience and adaptability, allowing for swift and effective responses to unforeseen disruptions.
+Key message 1: Built-in crisis provisions are needed to ensure programme resilience and adaptability, allowing swift and effective responses to unforeseen disruptions.

 The experience of the 2014-2020 period, marked by unprecedented crises such as war and the COVID-19 pandemic, highlights the critical need for proactive crisis management provisions.
 Flexibility in programme implementation arrangements is essential also in post-2027 to ensure resilience and adaptability in the face of unforeseen challenges.
-Building the crisis management measures into the legal framework from the onset will allow to respond more effectively to the possible future disruptions, safeguarding the continuity of the cooperation programmes.
+Building crisis management measures into the legal framework from the onset will allow more effective response to possible future disruptions, safeguarding the continuity of the cooperation programmes.

-These provisions may include response strategies that have already been foreseen in the Disruption Regulation (2022/2192) or the CARE Regulation (2022/562), as well as the practices that the programmes have implemented to safeguard their project implementation, for example those related to changes in the project partnerships and the role of the lead partner.
+These provisions may include response strategies that have already been foreseen in the Disruption Regulation (2022/2192) or the CARE Regulation (2022/562), as well as the practices that the programmes have implemented to safeguard their project implementation, for example. those related to changes in the project partnerships and the role of the lead partner.